IntelPython/dpctl/docs/docfiles/user_guides/QuickStart.rst

 To build dpctl from source, we need dpcpp and GPU drivers (and optionally CPU OpenCL drivers).
 It is preferable to use the dpcpp compiler packaged as part of oneAPI.
-However, it is possible to use a custom build of dpcpp and use that to build dpctl, especially if you want to enable CUDA support.
+However, it is possible to use a custom build of dpcpp to build dpctl, especially if you want to enable CUDA support.

 Building using oneAPI dpcpp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~